-‘Teen Mom’ Star Kailyn Lowry’s Baby Daddy Revealed?
+‘Teen Mom’ Star Kailyn Lowry’s Baby Daddy Revealed!
 Shocking New Clues Emerge

 Kailyn Lowry is keeping the identity of her new baby daddy tightly under wraps – but new clues offer a hint at who the father might be.
 In Touch Weekly reports that Lowry’s friend Chris Lopez might be the father of her third kid.

 Lowry and Lopez exchanged cryptic messages on social media that hint he is expecting a kid.
 In January, Lopez told fans on Twitter, “To my miracle child, I’m so sorry.”
 The Teen Mom 2 star was the only person who liked the tweet, leaving everyone wondering if the “miracle child” is hers.

 A few weeks later, the friends went back and forth about a bet Lopez apparently won.
 “I won that bet,” he wrote, later adding, “Well, technically, we both called it.”
+Lowry replied by saying, “Are you [for real].”

 There’s no telling what the bet was about, but fans are speculating that it had something to do with Lowry’s pregnancy.